ZacharyPatten/Towel/README.md

 	<a href="https://github.com/ZacharyPatten/Towel/blob/master/License.md" alt="License"><img src="https://img.shields.io/badge/license-MIT-green.svg" title="Go To License" alt="License"/></a>
 </p>

-> _**Note** This project has a goal of keeping up-to-date on modern coding practices rather than maintaining backwards compatibility._
+> _**Note** This project has a goal of keeping up-to-date on modern coding practices rather than maintaining backwards compatibility, such as targetting the latest non-preview version of .NET._

 ## Getting Started